 The story behind the legends, the belief about the temple, and the spiritual light towards the figure makes the temple a perfect brew filled with mythological importance and explored history.
 This temple is not only entitled as the heart of the city but also the heart and soul of the Indian beliefs and customs.

-Prayer Ground (Eidgah) it might be just a place where people gather for their evening prayer during eid but there is this interesting thing to note that Maharaja Sawai Jai Singh II had such planned this place in such a way that whenever even a single one used to play to their god they used to face towards the whole of Jaipur city.
+It might be just a place where people gather for their evening prayer during eid but there is this interesting thing to note that Maharaja Sawai Jai Singh II had such planned this place in such a way that whenever even a single one used to play to the god they used to face towards the whole of Jaipur city.
 It is like the prayer ground was at the end of the city facing the rest of the city.

-Choolgiri Jain Temple one of the prevailing religious culture is diversified by this jain temple situated on the Aravalli hills of Jaipur – agra road.
-It was built by Jain Acharaya Shri Desh Bhoosan ji Maharaj in the year 1953 that is when he named the hills as choolgiri.
-There is a 7 feet high statue of Lord Parshvnath made of white stone apart from that there is figure of Lord Mahaveer Swami made up of hysteria marbel.
+Choolgiri Jain Temple one of the prevailing religious cultures is diversified by this Jain temple situated on the Aravalli hills of Jaipur – Agra road.
+It was built by Jain Acharaya Shri Desh Bhoosan Ji Maharaj in the year 1953 that is when he named the hills as choolgiri.
+There is a 7 feet high statue of Lord Parshvnath made of white stone apart from that there is a figure of Lord Mahaveer Swami made up of hysteria marble.
 During the revolution around the statue of the Lord Parshvnath, one can notice the statue of twenty four Tirthankars and four idols of holy feet of Lord Parshvnath.

-The roof top of the Choolgiri Jain temple is embraced by the huge Jain Yantra of four feet embossed on a copper plate of 40 kg.
-The Jain yantra comprises of the six thousand 5 hundred sixty one columns, vowels, consonants, mantras, sawastik symbols followed by some other holy symbols.
+The rooftop of the Choolgiri Jain temple is embraced by the huge Jain Yantra of four feet embossed on a copper plate of 40 kg.
+The Jain yantra comprises of the six thousand 5 hundred sixty one columns, vowels, consonants, mantras, Swastik symbols followed by some other holy symbols.
 This temple is the purity of Jain religion which has outstanding and speechless artwork from the idol, sculptures, figures and statues it is just remarkable and an unforgettable place.ï»¿